ycvogt/my_portfolio/posts/dramatictext.md

 [Back](https://ycvogt.github.io/my_portfolio/)

-## The Importance of Being Earnest: A Quantitative Text Analysis
+# The Importance of Being Earnest: A Quantitative Text Analysis

 The aim of this project was to automatically dissect and clean the dramatic text _The Importance of Being Earnest_ by Oscar Wilde (downloaded from _Project Gutenberg_) in order to quantify the speech acts and word counts per character overall and per act.

-**Skills**: textual data cleaning, structuring, tokenization, visualization
+**Skills**: textual data cleaning, structuring, tokenization, visualization <br>
 **Libraries**: SpaCy, Regex, Pandas, Numpy, Matplotlib, Bokeh

 ---